PIQuIL/QuCumber/README.md

 QuCumber is developed by the Perimeter Institue Quantum Intelligence Lab (PIQuIL).

+## License
+QuCumber is licensed under the GNU General Public License.

 ## Features
-QuCumber implements unsupervised generative modelling with a two-layer RBM.
+QuCUMBER implements unsupervised generative modelling with a two-layer RBM.
-Each layer is a number of binary stochastic variables (0 or 1).
+Each layer is a number of binary stochastic variables (with values 0 or 1).
 The size of the visible layer corresponds to the input data; i.e. the number of qubits.
-The size of the hidden layer is varied to control representation error.
+The size of the hidden layer is varied to systematically control representation error.

 Currently the reconstruction can be performed on pure states with a positive-definite wavefunction.
 Data is thus only required in one basis.
-Upcoming versions will allow reconstruction of more general wavefunctions and density matrices; in this case tomographically-complete basis sets may be required in the training data.
+Upcoming versions will allow reconstruction of more general wavefunctions and density matrices; in this case tomographyically-complete basis sets may be required in the training data.

 ## Requirements
-The code is written in PyTorch, with CPU and GPU support.
+Python 3.
+QuCumber is written in PyTorch, with CPU and GPU support.
 See https://pytorch.org.

 ## Compiling
 ## Running